volkoshkursk/NB/README.md

 # Description
-NB for exam.
+NB with custom mutual information calculator for exam.

-This branch is legacy.
-The code is completely equal to exam project.
+In this branch will be latest debugged code.
+In branch `legacy` you can find code in the state it was passed on exam.
+In branch `nouveau` you can find newest version of project.
 # Installation

 You need create libme.so to run this project.